You may think the most common single cause of death in the United States is heart attack. Or cancer. Or stroke.

 “Only about 5% of those who have a sudden cardiac arrest survive long enough to get to — and then be discharged from — the hospital alive,” notes cardiologist Bruce Wilkoff, MD, an expert in heart rhythm disorders.

 “They might have been alone or with someone who didn’t know CPR, or no one called 911.
 Or the ER squad couldn’t get there within the 10 minutes required to prevent brain death.”

-What happens inside the heart
+What happens inside your heart during sudden cardiac arrest?

 In sudden cardiac arrest, the heart typically races away in a confused, disorganized manner.